Arrange and compose your own original pieces for the string section of an orchestra.

 The expectation is that you already know how to read and write music notation.
 If you don't, you can always check out our free course for a quick refresher.
 No prior knowledge of the string section or orchestra is necessary.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On June 7, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can begin exploring the course material immediately.
+On the start date, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from Soundfly Mentors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 Soundfly courses make great gifts for the music lover in your life.
 To purchase a course as a gift, first sign into your Soundfly account, or create a new account for you (the purchaser).
 Then, pick the course you'd like to purchase, fill in your information, check the box below the credit card form saying you're buying the course as a gift, and click to pay.
 You'll shortly receive an email gift certificate that you can give to a friend.